-The computer networks and security major prepares students to enter or advance in computer networking fields where industry-standard certifications are commonly used to show skills or knowledge level and are considered essential in hiring and promotion decisions.
+The computer networks and cyber security major prepares students to enter or advance in computer networking fields where industry-standard certifications are commonly used to show skills or knowledge level and are considered essential in hiring and promotion decisions.
 The curriculum focuses on the techniques, policies, operational procedures, and technologies needed to design, implement, administer, secure, and troubleshoot enterprise-level networks.
 It is designed to combine the benefits of a traditional college education with the benefits of hands-on training in state-of-the-art computer technology.
-The computer networking and security curriculum integrates technical skill with communication skills, superior general education knowledge, and breadth of knowledge in the information technology field, particularly in networking and security.
+The computer networks and cyber security curriculum integrates technical skill with communication skills, superior general education knowledge, and breadth of knowledge in the information technology field, particularly in computer networks and cyber security.

 The computer science major prepares students to plan, design and optimize scalable computer software and hardware systems for use in commercial and government environments.
 It is designed for students who have a good background in mathematics and an interest in the theory, practice, art and science of computer programming.
 The major provides graduates with an educational foundation appropriate for careers as software architects and engineers, application software desingers, system analysts and programmers and system engineers.

 The major in cybersecurity prepares graduates to be leaders in the protection of data assets.
 The curriculum focuses on the techniques, policies, operational procedures, and technologies that secure and defend information and information systems, in local as well as more broadly based domains.
 The availability, integrity, authentication, confidentiality, and nonrepudiation of data is examined.
 The major prepares students for careers as information systems security professionals, senior system managers, and system administrators responsible for information systems and the security of those systems.